10 SEO Myths in 2026 (That Still Waste People’s Time)

 Myth 6: You need an author and bio page for SEO

-2. Building social proof and trust.
+2. Building more social proof and trust.

 Myth 7: Keyword stuffing is bad

-Also, many people wrongly believe that data from Google Analytics directly impacts rankings.
-While Analytics gives useful information about user behavior, things like content quality and backlinks have a bigger effect on where you appear in search results.
+Also, a lot of people wrongly believe that data from Google Analytics directly impacts rankings.
+It doesn’t.
+While Analytics gives you useful info about what users do on your site, like how long they stay or what pages they visit, things like content quality and backlinks usually have a much bigger effect on where you appear in search results.

 Keyword Density vs. Keyword Stuffing